GriffinBlackbirdd/FuturenseInternship/README.md

 ## 🛠️ What's Inside?

 Here's a sneak peek at what you'll find in this repository:
-- **There are two branches namely `py` for my python work, and `db` for my SQL or database related work.
+- **There are two folders namely `py` for my python work, and `db` for my SQL or database related work.
 -
 ### Python 🐍
 - **Scripts**: From simple scripts to complex applications.